 Jax, what if I find any captives?"
 What I meant was 'what if there were any girl's being held against their will?'

     Those were not the kinda loose ends, I felt right tying up.
 Just didn't sit right with me.
 I was one big, mean, scary-looking bastard, but where women and children were concerned, I drew the line.

-He thought it over for a second, then nodded and gave out something like a 'hmhm' sound.
+    He thought it over for a second, then nodded and gave out something like a 'hmm' sound.
 "Then bring them in.
 We have to be certain that none of those assholes have played show and tell, shifting in front of them."

     "Agreed," I answered.

     It seemed like the best response I was gonna get.
 I marched straight out front towards my baby, my pride and joy.
 I took my key's out of my pocket, then swung my leg over my Harley Davidson.
 She started up with a roar, which was sweet music to my ears.
 There wasn't anything I loved more than the thrumming sound of her engine and the feel of the open road.

     A couple of prospects were standing guard over the entrance.
 They gave a curt nod towards me as I rode past, showing me that they recognized their superior.

     Just as well.
 I was only planning on dealing out one death sentence tonight and that was Claw's.